Skip to main content

 Available only to employees who enroll in an HSA-eligible high-deductible health plan

-- Designed to work together with your Health Savings Account (HSA) for additional tax-saving opportunities.
+• Designed to work together with your Health Savings Account (HSA) for additional tax-saving opportunities.

-- Works like a Health Care FSA, but has an added advantage — in addition to eligible dental and vision expenses, you can also use the account to reimburse yourself for medical and prescription expenses after meeting a specific IRS-defined portion* of the medical plan deductible.
-For a list of eligible expenses, refer to IRS Publication 502.
+• Works like a Health Care FSA, but has an added advantage — in addition to eligible dental and vision expenses, you can also use the account to reimburse yourself for medical and prescription expenses after meeting a specific IRS-defined portion* of the medical plan deductible.
+For a list of eligible expenses, refer to IRS Publication 502

-- When you meet the IRS-required deductible, you must submit the Deductible Verification Form (available on the Aptia365 website) to Aptia.
+• When you meet the IRS-required deductible, you must submit the Deductible Verification Form (available on the Aptia365 website) to Aptia.
 This document serves as a one-time notification that the deductible was met.
 You may use funds in your HSA while meeting this deductible requirement.

-- Contribute up to $3,300 in 2025 through pre-tax payroll deductions.
+• Contribute up to $3,400 in 2026 through pre-tax payroll deductions.

-- Your entire annual contribution amount is available to you from the beginning of the plan year.
+• Your entire annual contribution amount is available to you from the beginning of the plan year.

-- Up to $660 of unused money may be carried over to the next year; amounts above $660 will be forfeited.
+• Up to $680 of unused money may be carried over to the next year; amounts above $680 will be forfeited.

-- You will have 90 days after the end of the calendar year to submit receipts for expenses you incurred during the prior year.
+• You have 90 days after the end of the calendar year to submit receipts for expenses you incurred during the prior year.
 You cannot use your FSA debit card to pay expenses from the previous year; you must submit receipts to Transamerica via fax, mail, online or mobile app to request reimbursement.

-* The IRS defined deductible for 2025 is $1,650 for Self Only and $3,300 for all other coverage levels, regardless of whether you choose the $1,850, $3,300, or $4,500 Deductible Plan.
+* The IRS defined deductible for 2026 is $1,700 for Self Only and $3,400 for all other coverage levels, regardless of whether you choose the $1,850 or $4,500 Deductible Plan.

 Dependent Care FSA